Blog Fitness Workouts Core Workouts Standing Core Workout: Why You Should Ditch Crunches for These 14 Exercises

 Sit-ups and crunches can also cause or exacerbate neck and shoulder pain.
 This is because they put your head and neck in a flexed position, which can lead to tension and pain in the muscles and joints of your neck and shoulders.

-On the other hand, standing core exercises don’t flex your head and neck.
-Hence, they’re deemed as a much safer and more effective way to train your core.
+However, standing core exercises don’t flex your head and neck.
+They can also improve your posture over time, which can also decrease your likelihood of neck and shoulder pain.
+Therefore, they’re deemed a much safer and more effective way to train your core.

 standing core workouts

-Now that we’ve answered the question, “do standing abs actually work?”, it’s time to show you how to do a standing core workout.
+Now that we’ve answered the question, “Do standing ab workouts actually work?” it’s time to show you how to do a standing core workout.

-Here are 15 of the best exercises to include in your routine:
+Here are 14 exercises we recommend you include in your routine:

 Targets: Abs, obliques, shoulders, hips